Greater Nepal: Background

-with the term "Nepal" being officially adopted as the name only in the 1930s.
+with the term "Nepal" being officially adopted as the name much later in the 1930s.

 After the death of Prithvi Narayan Shah, the Gorkha state continued to expand, conquering the Gandaki and Karnali basins, and then Kumaon and Garhwal (1792), halting at the Sutlej River where the Sikh Empire exerted its influence (1809–10).
 In the east, the Gorkhas occupied the western half of Sikkim up to the Teesta River.
 (Note: The occupation was in violation of the prevailing boundary treaty at that time, but it might have been justified by the allegation that Tibet was opening an alternative trade route to India via the Chumbi Valley and Sikkim.)

 Even though all of this was a straightforward military conquest with no national feelings of any kind, the modern Nepalese narrative retroactively treats it as the "unification" of a Nepalese "nation".

 Some of these extended conquests came unstuck in 1815, when during the Anglo-Nepalese War, the British General Ochterloney compelled the Gorkhali commander Amar Singh Thapa to withdraw from Garhwal and Kumaon across the Sharda River (or Mahakali River).
 Negotiations for a general settlement took place at Sugauli in Bihar and agreed in December 1815, but ratified only after Ochterlony advanced to Makwanpur, thirty miles short of Kathmandu.
 Among the terms of the Treaty of Sugauli was also the Nepalese withdrawal from the territory of Sikkim east of the Mechi river, which was a British ally in the war.

 The Gorkha rule over this "historical Greater Nepal" from Sutlej to Teesta was brief.
 The duration of Gorkhali presence in Garhwal was 12 years, Kumaon 24 years, and Sikkim 33 years.
 It has been claimed that the Treaty of Sugauli caused Nepal's rulers to lose about 176,000 km^{2} of territory and left the country with only 147,516 km^{2} total area.

 Advocacy

+Greater Nepal Committee

+A Greater Nepal Committee was formed in Kathmandu in 1991, which wrote letters to the embassies of different countries claiming that India should "unconditionally return to Nepal", territories "east of Mechi river and west of Mahakali", which were ceded to the British in the Treaty of Sugauli.
+The committee claimed to create a "world-wide public opinion" in favour of 'Greater Nepal'.

+The letter was signed by Surendra Dhakal, the former editor of Kathmandu weekly, Rangamanch.
+Dhakal claimed that the Nepali leaders were cowed down by fear of India and that it was the moral and nationalistic duty of the people to raise such demands.